rabeshi/eaamo-website/content/schedule/_index.md

 <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css">
 <link rel="stylesheet" href="css/style.css">

 EAAMO 2021 will be organized as a virtual-only conference.
 Details of the virtual conference format are described below.
-To determine this format, we have been inspired by good practices and experiences in many other conferences ([ACM FAccT](https://facctconference.org/) and [ACM EC](https://ec21.sigecom.org/)).
+To determine this format, we have been inspired by good practices and experiences in many other conferences.
 Our guiding principles are:

 * The interactive nature of a conference is to be preserved as much as possible.
 * We foster sharing of ideas and encourage cooperation between researchers and practitioners.